“People eat meat and think they will become as strong as an ox, forgetting that the ox eats grass.” -Pino Caruso

 There’s no doubt that going vegan has its benefits, for both your health and the environment.
 But, it should be noted that this is a big step and this takes some planning.
 Furthermore, always check with your medical practitioner or dietitian before making significant changes to your diet.

 So before taking the plunge into the vegan lifestyle, perhaps first try out some vegan recipes and meals to see if this way of living would be doable for you and your family.
-And if you don’t want to fully commit to the veganism lifestyle, try out a few vegetarian recipes.
+And if you don’t want to fully commit to the vegan lifestyle, try out a few vegetarian recipes instead.